-On Monday evening, at the final gathering for 2017 of the College of Teachers, the school based coaching group was held to share some insights and thoughts on the year gone by, while also looking to 2018.
+On Monday evening, at the final gathering for 2017 of the College of Teachers was held to share some insights and thoughts on the year gone by, while also looking to 2018.

 After inducting new members into the college, our guest presenter and 'Teacher Coach' from the Wenona School, Andrea Stringer shared her journey as a coach in her setting and provided a range of interesting reflections and thoughts for the attendees.
 This was a fascinating and insightful presentation that reiterated the subtle difference between mentoring and coaching, while also highlighting the need for coaches to challenge those they are working with to reflect and really think deeply about their practice.